29 Reasons Why Film Is Better Than Digital Photography

 Human-readable storage format.

 Digital images require working computers with specific software to become visible.
 Film, on the other hand, requires nothing of the sort.
-You can see the picture stored on film with a naked eye.
+You can see the picture stored on film with the naked eye.

 Film grain is more interesting than pixel grid.